How to Ensure More Candidates Take Your Coding Challenges

 This is why many firms opt for a coding test in the early stages of the software engineering interview process.
-The fluffier interview stuff is nice and can be valuable, but ultimately it always, or should always, come down to whether the engineer can write the code.
-The problem is, so many software engineers hate those technical tests.
+The softer skills based interviews are so valuable but at the same time you need to understand whether the candidate is the right level technically to be let loose on your code base.
+The problem is, so many software engineers hate technical tests.
 And, to be fair, there are some very good reasons why:

 1) No level playing field